leonardoLavagna/perturbative_methods/README.md

 # perturbative_methods
-Implementations related to the article "Time-Independent Perturbation Theory in One-Dimensional Quantum Systems: A Tutorial for Quantum Computing Practitioners".
+Implementations related to the article "A topical review on time-independent perturbation theory in one-dimensional quantum systems".

 ## What's in here
 Here you can find the companion code of the project.